ldtteam/Structurize/.github/ISSUE_TEMPLATE/anything-else----if-you-have-something-that-does-not-fit-templates-above.md

 ---
-name: Anything else? - If you have something that does not fit templates above
+name: Anything else? - If you have something that does not fit the above templates
 about: Please follow the given template
 title: ''
 labels: ''